 The specimens used in the stability testing panels must reflect all the performance claims related to the IVD.
-If a variety of specimen types (e.g. serum, plasma, whole blood, saliva) are claimed as being suitable for use in the instructions for use (IFU), the stability plan must be designed to provide evidence that the IVD will maintain each of the claims (e.g. sensitivity, specificity, proportion of valid runs, precision) for each of the specimen types for the whole of the claimed shelf-life including transport to the final users.
+If a variety of specimen types (e.g. serum, plasma, whole blood, saliva) are claimed as being suitable for use in the instructions for use (IFU), the stability plan must be designed to provide evidence that the IVD will maintain each of the claims (e.g. sensitivity, specificity, proportion of valid runs, precision) for each of the specimen CDSCO/IVD/GD/Stability/02/2022 Page 12 of 50 types for the whole of the claimed shelf-life including transport to the final users.